SilverDay/arguspi-v2-gc/README.md

 - Run the service with sufficient permissions to subscribe to udev (typically via `sudo` or a systemd service)
 - For non-root usage, ensure the runtime user belongs to the `plugdev` group and has read access to `/dev/bus/usb`
 - Existing devices are discovered on startup and new ones are handled immediately without polling
+- Each USB attachment is profiled for vendor, product, serial, and interface descriptors; devices without the mass-storage class are logged, forwarded to SIEM as warnings, and surfaced to operators before any scan attempts to reduce HID spoofing attacks

 ## Security Features